 When her very aggressive, pediatric malignant brain tumor came back for the third time, she realized that traditional treatments were, quite literally, a “do or die” thing.
 Vanessa received proton radiation therapy treatment at the Maryland Proton Treatment Center to reduce the remaining portion of the tumor.
 Proton therapy is more targeted and specific than traditional radiation, thereby reducing the risk of damaging surrounding organs.
 At the Proton Treatment Center, Vanessa worked with Young Kwok, M.D. and Kat Steacey, CRNP.
 These proton radiation treatments put Vanessa in remission for a third time.

-On June 18t , Vanessa will celebrate the one year anniversary of her most recent remission, the summer will mark three years since her brain surgery, four years since symptoms started, and August 2nd will be her 24th birthday.
+On June 18, 2019, Vanessa celebrated the one year anniversary of her most recent remission, and the summer marked three years since her brain surgery, four years since symptoms started, and August 2nd was her 24th birthday.

 Vanessa continues to be surrounded by a loving family– sisters, a younger brother and an extended support system– to assist her parents, who provide her round-the-clock care.
 Vanessa has found that prayer and positivity can make all the difference.
 “It’s been the longest, slowest, and hardest process of my life, but if God was finished with me, I wouldn’t be here.
 Period.”